jordanlgraham/entreamigos_es/wp-content/plugins/seo-image/readme.txt

 1. Upload the whole plugin folder to your /wp-content/plugins/ folder.
 2. Go to the Plugins page and activate the plugin.
 3. Use the Options page to modify ALT and TITLE options.
+Turn on Override ALT tag and TITLe tag if you didnt not add these anywhere.
-4. You are done, SEO Friendly Images does everything else
+4. Note that SEO Friendly images works by modifying HTML output on the frontend of you site, and does not modyfiy images in your media gallery or while editing the post See [this link for more](https://wordpress.org/support/topic/it-does-work-you-just-wont-see-it-in-the-backend)

 == License ==